evhub/coconut/HELP.md

 ### Backtick Calling

 Another common idiom in functional programming is to write functions that are intended to behave somewhat like operators.
-To assist with this, Coconut provies backtick calling, where a function can be called by surrounding it with backticks, and then its arguments placed around it.
+To assist with this, Coconut provides backtick calling, where a function can be called by surrounding it with backticks, and then its arguments placed around it.

 Here's an example:
 ```python